Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Kansas State Stats and Trends

-- So far this season Kansas State has two wins against the spread.
+- Thus far this year Kansas State has two wins against the spread.

-- Kansas State's games this season have gone over the point total one time in three opportunities (33.3%).
+- Kansas State's games this year have gone over the point total one time in three opportunities (33.3%).

-- When Kansas State puts up more than 19.7 points, it is 2-1 against the spread and 3-0 overall.
+- Kansas State is 2-1 against the spread and 3-0 overall in games when it puts up more than 19.7 points.

-- Kansas State is 2-1 against the spread and 3-0 overall when the team picks up over 328.7 yards.
+- When Kansas State totals over 328.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Wildcats have turned the ball over one more time (5 total) than the Cowboys have forced a turnover (4) this season.